awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `step_num`: `type: int` The step number whose value is to be returned for the mode passed through the next parameter.
+- `step_num (int)` The step number whose value is to be returned for the mode passed through the next parameter.
-- `mode`: `type: smdebug.modes enum value` The mode applicable for the step number passed above.
+- `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`

 ###### Returns
-`List[str]` A list of worker names for which the tensor was saved at the given step.
+`list[str]` A list of worker names for which the tensor was saved at the given step.

 #### prev_steps
 Get the last n step numbers of a given mode from a given step.